Mastering Excel’s LEN Function

 Error: #NAME?
 Error

-Cause: This issue can arise if “LEN” is misspelt or if Excel doesn’t recognize the function, possibly due to language settings as LEN is not available in all languages.
+Cause: This issue can arise if “LEN” is misspelt or if Excel doesn’t recognize the function.

-Solution: Double-check the spelling and / or review Excel’s language settings.
+Solution: Double-check the spelling and review Excel’s language settings.

 LEN Function Use Cases